Professional practice

 • R (Webster) v Secretary of State for Exiting the EU [2018] EWHC 1543 (Admin): a judicial review application heard by the Divisional Court, challenging the validity of the UK Government’s notification of withdrawal from membership of the EU.
 Led by Hugh Mercer KC.

-• Statutory appeals against decision;
+• Statutory appeals;

 • Lump sum deduction orders;